Skip to main content

 Can glaucoma be cured?

-No, glaucoma cannot be cured, but it can be controlled.
-With proper treatment, most patients maintain useful vision throughout their lives.
+No, glaucoma cannot be cured, but it can often be controlled.
+With timely diagnosis and appropriate treatment, many patients maintain useful vision for years.
 Early detection is key.

 Will I go blind from glaucoma?